Adlexer/Embedding-Homework/README.md

 ### 1.Set up Termux application on Android phone

-I strongly recommend to download `Termux` in `Google Play`, version 0.117.
+I strongly recommend downloading `Termux` in `Google Play`, version 0.117.

-If you don't have enough conditions to climb-over-the-wall, this branch had provided the existing APK files, but the following downloading steps may be seriously slow.
+If you cannot access a Virtual private network(VPN), this branch has provided the existing APK files.
+But the following downloading steps may be plodding in this case.

 ### 2.Install proot-distro on Termux